Latin Cases Explained: An Easy Beginner-Friendly Guide

 Cūr nōn audīs, soror? = Why aren’t you listening, sister?

-👉 Click here for more examples and details about the vocative.
+👉 Click here for more details about the vocative!

 Locative Case in Latin